An Elementary Formal Proof of the Group Law on Weierstrass Elliptic Curves in any Characteristic: Discussion

 In contrast, a polynomial in $ X $ over $ R $ is represented in \texttt{mathlib} by a finitely supported function $ \mathbb{N} \to R $, associating a natural number $ n \in \mathbb{N} $ to the coefficient of $ X^n $.
 A polynomial in $ Y $ with coefficients polynomials in $ X $ performs the same function as a bivariate polynomial in $ X $ and $ Y $, but the coefficient of $ X^nY^m $ is obtained by sequentially supplying two natural numbers $ m, n \in \mathbb{N} $.
 This has the additional advantage of aligning with the API for \texttt{adjoin\_root}, which gives a power basis needed in the proof of injectivity.

-This does have the awkward problem that $ X $ is denoted by \texttt{C X} while $ Y $ is denoted by \texttt{X}, but this can be fixed by introducing \texttt{notation Y := X} and \texttt{notation R[X][Y] := R[X][X]}.
-A more serious drawback is that existing results about multivariate polynomials, such as the Nullstellensatz, do not carry over to this representation, so explicit proofs with polynomial identities are sometimes necessary.
-Another issue is that the partial derivative with respect to $ X $ is obtained by applying \texttt{polynomial.derivative}, a linear map, to each coefficient of the polynomial in $ Y $, but the current \texttt{polynomial.map} only accepts a ring homomorphism.
+This representation does have the slightly awkward problem that $ X $ is denoted by \texttt{C X} while $ Y $ is denoted by \texttt{X}, but this is easily fixed by introducing \texttt{notation Y := X} and \texttt{notation R[X][Y] := polynomial (polynomial R)}.
+A more serious drawback is that existing results about multivariate polynomials, such as the Nullstellensatz, do not carry over to this representation, so explicit proofs with polynomial identities are sometimes necessary, namely in the proofs of \cref{lem:XY_ideal_neg_mul}, \cref{lem:XY_ideal_mul_XY_ideal}, and \cref{lem:to_class_injective}.
+Another issue is that the partial derivative with respect to $ X $ is obtained by applying the \texttt{polynomial.derivative} linear map to each coefficient of the polynomial in $ Y $, but the current \texttt{polynomial.map} only accepts a ring homomorphism, which explains why the partial derivatives \texttt{polynomial\_X} and \texttt{polynomial\_Y} were defined manually instead.
+In light of this, it has been suggested that \texttt{polynomial.map} should be refactored to accept set-theoretic functions instead.

 \subparagraph{Performance issues}